pooiod/FlashForCurrent/README.md

 FlashForCurrent brings the original Pepper Flash (chrome) back to your browser, exactly as it was.

+> This project is super wip, and is not ready for actual use

 ## Downloads
 To use FlashForCurrent, you must install a userscript or browser extension, and you must install the helper app.